 Only time can eliminate the effects of drugs and medication, so plan accordingly!
 To get around, you can:

-Sign a pact for life (PDF, 357 KB)This file does not meet Web accessibility standards. (available in French only) with your friends or family.
+Sign a pact for life (PDF, 356.9 ko)This file does not meet the Web accessibility standard. (available in French only) with your friends or family.
 In the pact, each person promises not to drive while impaired and offers their services to go and get the other person at any time.

 Last update: June 3, 2022